noelbundick/website/content/posts/Frankenetes-Running-the-Kubernetes-control-plane-on-Azure-Container-Instances/index.md

 And one more DNS update for the apiserver

-{% asset_img frankenetes-apiserver-dns.png "Adding the apiserver record in CloudFlare DNS" %}
+{{% img "frankenetes-apiserver-dns.png" "Adding the apiserver record in CloudFlare DNS" %}}

 To verify, I hit the apiserver endpoint by running `curl http://frankenetes-apiserver.noelbundick.com:6445/version`